jcannon04/jcannon04.github.io/102/class01/README.md

 # Markdown Notes

 GitHub Flavored Markdown(GFM) helps you to format your text in a .md file on GitHub.
 You can use Markdown to add links, images, youtube videos, and other content into your document.
 It also let you decorate your text and format it logically with headings, paragraphs, tables, and lists.
 You can also insert code blocks, block quotes, footnotes, and more.
-You also might want to checkout the [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) that these notes are based on and the [GFM Specs](https://github.github.com/gfm/) for further reference.
+You also might want to checkout the [cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) that these notes are based on and the [GFM Specs](https://github.github.com/gfm/) for further reference.

 Thanks for reading and if you like anything about these notes you can always [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/cannontech) so I can stay up and write more helpful notes for you guys.
 Thanks for your support.